-- Baghouse dusting: Dusting is noted by a visible plume of emissions coming out of the stack or by dust in the clean air section of the collector.
-Bags that are the wrong size or fabric for the particulate, may not be installed correctly, may not be sealed or have holes that are contributing to the dusting.
+- Baghouse dusting: Dusting is noted by a visible emissions plume coming out of the stack or by dust in the clean air section of the collector.
+Bags that are the wrong size or fabric for the particulate may not be installed correctly, may not be sealed or have holes that are contributing to the dusting.

 Replacing baghouse filters

 Before removing filters: